Skip to main content

 May 16, 2021

-Every day, social workers stand up for human rights and justice and give voice to unheard and marginalized populations.
+Every day, social workers stand up for human rights and justice and support underserved and marginalized populations.
 They contribute to bettering individuals’ lives, and by doing so, they improve society as a whole.
 Social workers are employed by nonprofits, the government, and private practices.

-The NASW Code of Ethics “is intended to serve as a guide to the everyday professional conduct of social workers,” according to the NASW website.
+The NASW Code of Ethics “is a set of standards that guide the professional conduct of social workers,” according to the NASW website.
 It outlines six ethical principles that “set forth ideals to which all social workers should aspire.”
 This article will explore the six social work core values, which comprise:

 1. Service